October 27 – 28, Brussels, International Session

 11:00 – 11:15.
 Coffee-Break

-11:15 – 12:45.
-Session 2.
-International experience in the transformation of antimonopoly compliance systems.
-From papers to real mechanisms
+12:30 – 14:00.
+Session 3.
+International experience in countering cartels.
+Experience in the transformation of antimonopoly compliance systems - from papers to real mechanisms.

 Partner, Baker McKenzie